 Self-employment tax.
 Since you pay the employee and the employer portions of Medicare and Social Security (aka the self-employment tax), the employer half is deductible.

 Insurance premiums.
 Healthcare premiums like medical, dental, and long-term care that you purchase for yourself can be deducted up to the amount you paid.
 But if you have a spouse who has access to insurance through work, you aren’t eligible.

 Health Savings Account (HSA) contributions.
-If you have a health savings account (HSA), which is something available to people with high-deductible healthcare plans, any contributions you make into your HSA are tax deductible.
-The contribution limit for tax year 2018 is $3,450 for plans covering one person, and $6,900 for plans covering families.
+If you have a health savings account (HSA), which is something available to people with high-deductible healthcare plans, any contributions you make into your HSA are tax-deductible.
+The contribution limit for tax year 2019 is $3,500 for plans covering one person, and $7,000 for plans covering families.
 (But keep in mind that if you change healthcare plans in the middle of the year, that might impact your limit.)

-FYI: The 2017 tax law got rid of the deduction for moving expenses for everyone except those on active duty in the military.
-Also, the deduction for college tuition and fees expired in 2017, but the government kept it going for tax year 2017 via last year’s budget.
-TBD on whether they do that again for tax year 2018.
+FYI: The 2017 tax law got rid of the deduction for moving expenses for everyone except those on active duty in the military, and the deduction for college tuition and fees expired in 2017.

 What is a tax credit?